-WF constructs can be fork-join, sequence, do loop, etc. More details of existing WF constructs can be found in [1].
+WF constructs can be fork-join, sequence, do loop, etc. More details of existing WF constructs can be referred to [2].
 Each activity is associated with one or multiple invoked application(s).
-An invoked application can be an executable program (e.g., an MPI program) or a service operation (e.g., of Web Service).
+An invoked application can be an executable program or a service operation (e.g., of Web Service).
 Invoked applications can be executed in sequential or parallel manner.
 An invoked application is considered as a set of code regions; a code region ranges from a single statement to an entire program unit.
-A code region can be a function call, a remote service call, a do loop, an if-then-else statement, etc.
+A code region can be a function call, a remote service call, a do loop, an if-thenelse statement, etc.